a guide to hire a backend developers in 2025

 • Choose the right tech stack.
 Ensure the tech stack used can deliver the expected results.
 Select not the shiniest new ones but the time-tested and proven libraries and frameworks the team has ample experience working with.

 • Test everything.
 The DevOps practices allow creating continuous integration/continuous deployment (CI/CD) pipelines.
-Build testing environments and run unit and integration tests after submitting every new batch of code.
-This helps catch bugs early and keeps the delivery process predictable.
+Build testing environments and run unit and integration tests after submitting every new batch of code to catch bugs earlier.

 • Set up communication between teams.
 While the backend is developed separately, it’s an integral part of the entire application, so it must interact with client-side modules seamlessly.
-This is possible only when frontend, backend, and QA teams cooperate and collaborate during the development process.
+This is possible only when frontend, backend, and QA teams cooperate.
 Track progress and address any issues as soon as they arise to minimize their impact.

 Let’s all agree that building a backend from scratch time and again is counterproductive.
 So why not use a cloud-based BaaS platform instead?
 It has the basic features most apps need preconfigured, and you can easily build your frontend on top of them.